Today's Articles

 *Black history and the International Ladies' Garment Workers' Union (ILGWU) are affirmed on this date in 1900.

 The ILGWU was able to turn the partial victory of the Great Revolt into a lasting victory; within two years, it had organized roughly ninety percent of the cloak makers in the industry in New York City.
 It improved benefits in later contracts and obtained an unemployment insurance fund for its members in 1919.
 At the same time, political splits within the union were growing.
-The Socialist Party split in 1919, leaving its left wing to form the Communist Party USA.
-Those left-wing socialists challenged the undemocratic structure of the ILGWU, which gave every local an equal vote in electing its leaders, regardless of the number of workers that the local represented and the accommodations that the ILGWU leadership had made in bargaining with the employers.
+The Socialist Party split in 1919, with its left wing to form the Communist Party USA.
+Those left-wing socialists challenged the undemocratic structure of the ILGWU, which gave every local an equal vote in electing its leaders, regardless of the number of workers the local represented and the accommodations the ILGWU leadership had made in bargaining with employers.

 The union, generally referred to as the "ILGWU" or the "ILG," merged with the Amalgamated Clothing and Textile Workers Union in the 1990s to form the Union of Needle Trade, Industrial, and Textile Employees (UNITE).
 In 2004, UNITE merged with the Hotel and Restaurant Employees Union (HERE) to create a new union known as UNITE HERE.
 The two unions represented 250,000 workers, down from the ILGWU's peak membership of 450,000 in 1969.